ING Banner

 Moving targets (such as asteroids, comets or planetary satellites) could be observed with the INT in both tracking or guiding modes using non-sidereal (differential) telescope moving rates.

-In case the ephemeris server gives you two options, chose "coordinate motions" instead of "sky motions", so you don't have to divide da by cos(delta) anymore.
+In case ephemeris are provided as "coordinate motions" or "sky motions", choose the former so you don't have to divide diff_RA' by cos(Dec).

 The differential tracking rates are then input to the TCS using the following sequence of commands: